 You may be familiar with Beasties, the lovable creatures created by Milwaukee artist Dennis Pearson.
 Dennis has crafted two poses of the iconic Beasties specifically for the Zoological Society project.
 The Beasties will be sponsored by various Milwaukee businesses and individuals, painted by local artists whose designs have been selected by sponsors, and then displayed throughout the metro Milwaukee and Waukesha area during summer 2018.
 At the end of the Safari, the Beasties will be auctioned with proceeds benefiting the refurbishment of the elephant exhibit area at the Milwaukee County Zoo.

-We are looking for local artists who would like to participate in the design and painting process.
-As a first step, interested artists should submit one or more Standing Beastie or Beastie Bench designs to firstname.lastname@example.org for consideration.
+We are looking for local artists 18 and older who would like to participate in the design and painting process.
+Please note, this is not a contest -- individuals who submit designs are expected to complete the execution of the design if selected for sponsorship.
+As a first step, interested artists should submit one or more Standing Beastie or Beastie Bench designs to email@example.com for consideration.
 The designs may represent an actual zoo animal (no mythical creatures) or a representation of the ecology, topography, climate, or other aspects of Africa.
 Please see the list of design criteria below.
 Feel free to submit one or more designs for consideration.
 Beasties are being sold now, so get your designs in early for the best chances to be chosen!
-The deadline for submissions is October 31, 2017.
+The deadline for submissions is December 15, 2017.

 Once we receive your design(s), it will be reviewed by a Design Committee to ensure compliance with the guidelines.
 Each accepted design will then be made available to sponsors for selection.
 If your design is chosen by a sponsor for implementation, you will be contacted to sign an Artist Letter of Agreement.